Vegan Pot Pie

 This vegan pot pie is the perfect comfort food, a warm and hearty dish loaded with veggies for anything from a weeknight meal to a holiday dish.

 My love for pot pies goes way back to when I was 16, in my pre-vegan days.
-I lived for six months with my brother’s in-laws in England.
+I lived for six months with my brother-in-law in England.

 During that time, his father-in-law worked for a pot pie factory.
 Because of him, I was introduced to different quintessential British pies, such as Steak and Kidney Pie, Chicken Pie, and Bramble Apple Pies.